For Faculty

 University life is a time of vast changes that aren’t always easily handled.
 Some students experience difficulties related to the transition and adjustment to college, while others may experience a less predictable crisis that challenges their capacity to cope effectively.
 On rare occasions, students may become despondent and hopeless and find it difficult to think […]

-Behaviour Changes Any overt expression of thought or intent to harm self or others Change in demeanor…student is more quiet or more aggressive, mood appears sad, “low,” irritable, agitated, anxious or restless Negative change in quality of work or performance in class, on assignments or in the playground Missed assignments or appointments Disorganized or erratic […]
+Below are some of the important indicators to guide faculty in deciding when and how to refer a student for counselling.
+Behaviour Changes Any overt expression or thought or intent to harm self or others Change in demeanour e.g, student is more quiet or more aggressive, and mood appears sad, “low,” irritable, agitated, anxious or […]

 Although it’s fairly rare, some students are so disturbed they become disruptive in class.
 Many faculty members make efforts to contain the situation and deal with it directly by speaking with the student after class about his or her behaviour.
 If this happens, the student may reveal personal problems and a referral to the University […]